 In today's market, there are more insurance options available to individuals and families than ever before.
 Health insurance will help protect you and your family should you incur unexpected medical expenses that could otherwise be financially devastating.
 Dental insurance is available to help keep your pearly whites at their absolute best.
 Vision coverage will help pay for routine eye exams, as well as glasses and contact lenses.
 If you’re looking for a local health insurance company you can trust, you’ve come to the right place.
-Shasta Health will help you find the best insurance coverage for your needs.
+Shasta Health Insurance Services will help you find the best insurance coverage for your needs.

 Find out if your Doctor is included in a plan you are considering